Skip to main content

 Google analytics via GTM_2.png

-If you do not have a Google Analytics Settings variable created for your website tracking, you will need to create one to add the Google Analytics property to which you want to send data by following these steps:
+If you do not have a Google Universal Analytics Settings variable created for your website tracking, you will need to create one to add the Google Universal Analytics property to which you want to send data by following these steps:

 Google analytics via GTM_3.png

-2. From the list provided by Google, select the Google Analytics Settings option as Variable Type.
+2. From the list provided by Google, select the Google Universal Analytics Settings option as Variable Type.
 Name your variable “Google Analytics Settings”, so you can easily identify it.

-3. Under Tracking ID add the Google Analytics Tracking ID to which you wish to send data.
+3. Under Tracking ID add the Google Universal Analytics Tracking ID to which you wish to send data.

-4. To get your Google Analytics Tracking ID, navigate to Google Analytics → Admin → Tracking Info → Tracking Code.
+4. To get your Google Universal Analytics Tracking ID, navigate to Google Universal Analytics → Admin → Tracking Info → Tracking Code.
 You will find the code under Tracking ID.
 Copy and add it to your variable.

 google analytics tracking id.png

-5. For cross-domain tracking between your website and the 2Checkout shopping cart, you need to configure cross-domain settings in the Google Analytics variable.
-This set-up is needed so that Google Analytics counts a shopper coming from your website to the 2Checkout shopping cart, as the same visitor.
+5. For cross-domain tracking between your website and the 2Checkout shopping cart, you need to configure cross-domain settings in the Google Universal Analytics variable.
+This set-up is needed so that Google Universal Analytics counts a shopper coming from your website to the 2Checkout shopping cart, as the same visitor.

-6. Append flags to the Google Analytics cookie with “secure” and “samesite=none”.
-To do this, in the Google Analytics Settings variable, click on Fields to set, add a new field and type cookieFlags as Field Name and samesite=none as Value secure, as in the example below.
+6. Append flags to the Google Universal Analytics cookie with “secure” and “samesite=none”.
+To do this, in the Google Universal Analytics Settings variable, click on Fields to set, add a new field and type cookieFlags as Field Name and samesite=none as Value secure, as in the example below.

 google analytics with GTM_step6_new.png